-Stochastic models are used for products that offer material guarantees or options, for example with-profits products.
+Stochastic models are used for products that offer material guarantees or options, such as GAOs.
 Deterministic models are used for other product groups.

 The technical provisions quantitative reporting template appended shows the value of best estimate liabilities ("BEL"), risk margins and technical provisions, as well as reinsurance recoverables.